jlsalvador/simple-registry/README.md

 # Create a volume with the proper permissions for nonroot.
 #
-# User & group ID available here:
+# The User & group ID was obtained from:
 # https://github.com/GoogleContainerTools/distroless/blob/main/common/variables.bzl#L17
 docker run --rm \
   -v simple-registry:/data \